blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 ## Context and Problem Statement

-What monorepo package manager should we select for the password assistant repository?
+What tooling should we use to manage several JS/TS packages in the same repository?

 ## Decision Drivers / Criteria